AGenson/moleculer-mysql-template/README.md

 Moleculer template for creating a web api, with a remote MySQL database.

-This template is based on [moleculer](https://github.com/moleculerjs/moleculer), using:
+**This template is based on [moleculer](https://github.com/moleculerjs/moleculer), using:**
 - [moleculer-web](https://github.com/moleculerjs/moleculer-web)
 - [moleculer-db](https://github.com/moleculerjs/moleculer-db)

+**This adapter overwrites the one from moleculer-db:**
+- So less functionalities
-This adapter overwrites the one from moleculer-db: so less functionalities, but some are added (like multi-table management per service).
+- But some are added (like multi-table management per service).

 For now the actions are very limited, but when understanding the adapter, you can change it to add your own features.

-It is more an example of usage than a template, but you can :
+**It is more an example of usage than a template, but you can :**
 - Change as you want the tables' model
 - Create your own services (just be sure to keep the configuration described in [Usage](https://github.com/AGenson/moleculer-mysql-template#give-service-access-to-database))
 - Change API routes to your own purpose

+---

 # Features
 - Remote MySQL connection